AkotoChristine/PM2.5_TimeSeries_Forecasting/README.md

 Notes about running experiments
 ------------------------------
 - Experiments can be long-running.
-The provided experiment grid in `Copy_of_air_quality_forecasting_starter_code.ipynb` contains 15 configurations with varying batch sizes, learning rates, layer counts, and epochs.
+The provided experiment grid in `Analysis_training.ipynb` contains 15 configurations with varying batch sizes, learning rates, layer counts, and epochs.
 Reduce `epochs` or the grid if you want a quick smoke test.
 - The notebooks are written so model weights are not saved by default; instead, predictions (inverse-transformed to original pm2.5 scale) are saved per-experiment under `output_submissions/`.
 - If you want to persist a model checkpoint, you can add a `ModelCheckpoint` callback in the `train_and_evaluate` function.